joshuadavidnelson/disable-blog/readme.txt

 * Using GitHub actions publish on WP.org from github releases.
 * Cleaned up the Reading settings, adding admin notices if front page is not set.
 * Add check for Multisite to avoid network page redirects.
 Closes #17, props to @Mactory.
-* Added Constributing and Code of Contduct documentation.
+* Added Contributing and Code of Conduct documentation.

 = 0.4.6 =
 * Added check on disable feed functionality to confirm post type prior to disabling feed.